 Spahn made his big league debut with the Boston Braves in 1942, the same year he would join the Army.
 Over the next four years he would participate in the Battle of the Bulge and the taking of the bridge at Remagen.
 A true war hero, he was awarded a Purple Heart for shrapnel wound and a battlefield commission.

-With the Braves franchise move to Milwaukee prior to the 1953 season, Spahn continued his excellence and the team soon responded by winning pennants in 1957 and 1958.
-Playing the Yankees in both World Series, Spahn helped Milwaukee capture the 1957 championship, the same year he won his lone Cy Young Award.
+With the Braves' franchise move to Milwaukee prior to the 1953 season, Spahn continued his excellence and the team soon responded by winning pennants in 1957 and 1958.
+Playing the Yankees in both World Series, Spahn helped Milwaukee capture the 1957 championship, the same year he won the Cy Young Award.

 In maybe his most memorable pitching performance, Spahn faced off with the Giants’ Juan Marichal on July 3, 1963, each hurler pitching shutout ball until Willie Mays hit a home run in the bottom of the 16th inning to give San Francisco the 1-0 victory.